pmdlt/DLC-Mediacom-Osaka/README.md

 -   Use a screen capture tool like OBS to stream.
 -   To change the face, select a new source image.

+**3. Automatic Webcam Mode**

+-   Execute `python run.py --face /faces/your_face_image.png`.
+-   The webcam preview will launch automatically with the selected face file.
+-   Use a screen capture tool like OBS to stream.
+-   To change the face, select a new source image.

 ## Command Line Arguments (Unmaintained)

 ```